 This is where you specify the format in which the message is sent.
+Options are:

-BOTH The message is sent in alternate plain text/HTML format.
+• \BOTH The message is sent in alternate plain text/HTML

+format.
 This means that two versions of the message text will be sent: a plain text copy and an HTML copy.
-If the email client software used to receive the message can handle HTML messages, the HTML version will be shown, otherwise the plain text copy will be shown.
-TEXT The message is sent in plain text format.
-The only HTML control which is interpreted is , which CoolSpools Email will convert to a hard line break.
-HTML The message is sent in HTML format.
+If the email client software used to receive the message can handle HTML messages, the HTML version will be shown otherwise the plain text copy will be shown.

+shown, otherwise the plain text copy will be shown.

+\TEXT The message is sent in plain text format.
+The only HTML control which is interpreted is br>, which CoolSpools o \HTML The message is sent in HTML format.
 You can include HTML formatting (e.g. or to control bold text and underlining).
-CoolSpools Email will take the text that you enter and wrap it with some basic HTML header and footer controls (<html> <head> <body>).
-These controls should not therefore be included in the text of the message.</body></head></html>
+CoolSpools Email will take the text that you enter and wrap it with some basic HTML header and footer controls (<HTML> <HEAD> <BODY>).
+These controls should not therefore be included in the text of the message.